-Ranked by audience size, downloads, social media following, and listener ratings — the definitive guide to Atlantic Canada's podcast scene across Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland & Labrador.
+Ranked by listener reviews, social media following, episode activity, and audience engagement — the definitive guide to Atlantic Canada's podcast scene across Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland & Labrador.

 Combined followers across Facebook, Twitter/X, Instagram, and YouTube, scaled logarithmically to prevent a single large account from dominating.
-A larger combined following indicates a broader audience.
+All figures are publicly verifiable.

 Jordan Bonaparte · 2015–2026